MissingHandle/Has-In-Model-Attributes-Dev/README.txt

-HasInModelAttributes - 0.0.1
+HasInModelAttributes - 0.2.0
 ====================

-(**this readme is meant do describe the finished version of Hima, for now it just describes the way Hima *should* work...not necessarily the way it currently does, although much of what is written here does seem to work.)

-ActiveRecord Objects do not specify their attributes in the model file, instead inferring them by inspecting the database table.
-While this a powerful feature (and was necessary for the creation of this plugin) from a design standpoint, i think it better to have a model's attributes specified within the model itself.
-Doing so could result in even greater abstraction from the database, DRYer code, and a better coding experience.

-In the interest of these three goals, HasInModelAttributes (HIMA) changes the behavior of the model with which it is used such that a model's attributes are defined in the model file itself and significantly automates the process of creating and running database migrations.
+HasInModelAttributes (HIMA) changes the behavior of the model with which it is used such that a model's attributes are defined in the model file itself and significantly automates the process of creating and running database migrations.

-HIMA extends ActiveRecord with one function, "define_attribute" and adds one rake task, "rake hima:attributes"
+HIMA extends ActiveRecord with one function, "define_attribute" and adds one rake task, "rake hima:attributes".
+The "define attribute" function is used to define attributes in the model file.
+The rake task goes through the process of 'diff'ing your model file and your current database schema.
+It then writes a migration file to bring the db schema in line with what you have specified in your file.

 If you use HIMA with one of your models, you MUST specify your attributes in the model file, as the contents of the model file are seen as gospel, and the task "rake hima:attributes" will write a migration file for you to match your model definition.

-The last paragraph may sound restricting, but in actuality, HIMA should free you from a large amount of thinking about your database and make your programming life easier.
+While such a process may sound restricting, HIMA should free you from thinking about your database and make your programming life easier.
 Refer to the examples below to see how to use HIMA:

 Examples
 =======

-EXAMPLE 1: An Attribute in your Model is Not In The Database
-1) Suppose Your Model only has two attribues, name, which is a string and some_stupid_number, an integer.
+1 - ATTRIBUTES IN THE MODEL THAT ARE NOT IN THE DATABASE Suppose Your Model only has two attributes, name, which is a string and some_stupid_number, an integer.
 Using HIMA, your model should look like this:

 class MyModel < ActiveRecord::Base